MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance in the Chat view.

-    GitHub Copilot will analyze the plan.md file and generate tasks in the tasks.md file.
+    GitHub Copilot will analyze the spec.md and plan.md files and generate tasks in the tasks.md file.

-    It can take several minutes for GitHub Copilot to generate the task list.
+    It can take 3-4 minutes for GitHub Copilot to generate the tasks.md file.
 Provide permission and assistance when required.

-1. Once the plan workflow is complete, take a few minutes to review the **tasks.md** file.
+1. Once the tasks workflow is complete, take a few minutes to review the **tasks.md** file.

-    Review the generated task list.
-It should provide a list of tasks organized by phase and user story.
+    The tasks.md file should provide a list of tasks organized by phase and user story.

-    Verify that the task list covers the requirements from the specification.
+    Verify that the tasks covers the requirements from the specification and plan.
 For example:

     - Each functional requirement should map to one or more tasks.
     - Security requirements should have corresponding implementation tasks.